 this operand is supported for compatibility with previous releases.
 Each of the extended attributes can be defined individually.
-For new maps, the operands DSATTS and MAPATTS should be used instead.
+For new maps, the operands DSATTS and MAPATTS must be used instead.

-- NO is equivalent to specifying neither the DSATTS operand nor the MAPATTS operand. - YES is equivalent to:
+is equivalent to not specifying the DSATTS operand or the MAPATTS NO operand.

-MAPATTS=(COLOR,HILIGHT,PS,VALIDN) DSATTS=(COLOR,HILIGHT,PS,VALIDN)
+YES is equivalent to:

+MAPATTS=(COLOR, HILIGHT, PS, VALIDN) DSATTS=(COLOR, HILIGHT, PS, VALIDN)